kitsune-soc/kitsune/README.md

 ## ⚠ Disclaimer

 This software is far from production-ready.
-Breaking changes (even to, for example, existing database migrations (yes, we know it's bad)) might happen.
+Breaking changes might happen.
 So, as long as this disclaimer is here, make sure to double check all the changes before you update your installation.

 ## State of federation